 Did you know most people will abandon your site if a page doesn’t load in 3 seconds?
 Without fixing this, your bounce rate will continue to increase.
 Plus, it reduces the authority of your page, and you’ll quickly start to rank lower on Google’s Search Page Results.

 Put plainly, speeding up your pages is a top priority!
+We’ve put together a great article with tips for speeding up your WordPress website.

 You can make your site faster by updating or changing your hosting service, running audits to eliminate elements slowing your site down, and optimizing the remaining parts.
 For example, you can start optimizing the images and removing any content that relies on Flash animation.